 3. EQUALITY RELATIONSHIPS - friends, spouse, adult family.
 You share intimate feelings and feel safe.
 You trust each other.
 Rules are mutually agreed on.
 It's a give and take, mutually advantageous relationship.
 There is mutual respect.

 Problems usually occur when one person decides how the other person should act, feel or live and tries to impose those thoughts on the other person.
+This can be a form of abuse and is not uncommon with a narcissist.
 This includes using unacceptable language in front of the other person when he explains that it is disrespectful to him.

 The next step is learning to assert yourself.
 This means becoming a mature person who takes care of yourself.
 You don’t' wait for someone else to take care of you.
 By not asserting yourself, you are contributing to the behavior.
 If you've been abused, the abuse will continue.
 Who's going to stop it if you don't.
 However, if you believe you may be in danger, talk to a professional before doing anything.